reidmorrison/rubywmq/README.md

 both the client and server libraries and then having to select the "correct" one on startup.

-Additionally, this approach allows RubyWMQ to be simultaneously connect to both a local Queue Manager via server bindings and to a remote Queue Manager using Client bindings.
+Additionally, this approach allows RubyWMQ to be simultaneously connected to a local Queue Manager via server bindings and to a remote Queue Manager using Client bindings.

 Instead of hard coding all the MQ C Structures and return codes into RubyWMQ, it